arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/glossary/README.md

 ListK.traverse()
 ```

-If you're defining your own instances and would like for them to be discoverable in their corresponding datatypes
-you can generate it by annotating them as `@instance`, and Arrow's [annotation processor](https://github.com/arrow-kt/arrow#additional-setup) will create the extension functions for you.
+If you're defining your own instances and would like for them to be discoverable in their corresponding datatypes' companion object, you can generate it by annotating them as `@instance`, and Arrow's [annotation processor](https://github.com/arrow-kt/arrow#additional-setup) will create the extension functions for you.

 ### Type constructors